lqtruong/nodejs-notes/3_Excercise/1_TODOLIST_core/README.md

 Visit more [todo core](../todos/core/)

+# Authorization
+These apis except `/api/login` are authorized.

 # Start watching for Development

 We can use command ```npm run start```.
 This will enable the watching mechanism when file changes